 Connecticut may not be the most popular state in the United States among travelers, but it can be deceptively charming.
 Indeed, traveling through Connecticut you’ll find no end of things to do.
 There are quirky small towns, amusing historical artifacts, surprising museums and collections, and all kinds of other attractions to take in.
-Here, we’ve put together five particularly fun stops throughout this small but lovely state.
-Make sure they’re on your itinerary if you ever decide to swing through Connecticut!
+Here, we’ve put together five particularly fun things to do in Connecticut.
+Make sure they’re on your itinerary if you ever decide to swing through this small but lovely state!

 What is in this Post